schurigweston/chess/client/no-ts.md

 Are these synced?
-Git still works?
+Git still works? push still works?